scikit-hep/scikit-hep.github.io/pages/supported-python-versions.md

 * All packages in Scikit-HEP must support Python 3, with minimum Python 3 versions listed in [NEP 29][].
 * New packages in Scikit-HEP are *allowed* to have one complete release (1.0 or equivalent) for Python 2.7.
 If users request fixes/patches be available for Python 2.7, they can be applied to a branch on top of this release (this can be viewed as an LTS release, similar to IPython 5).
 Users of Python 2.7 can pin this version; `python_requires` will ensure this version is selected, as well.
-* All packages in Scikit-HEP are required to add `python_required` to `setup.cfg` or `setup.py`, or the equivelent setting for other PEP 517 build systems.
+* All packages in Scikit-HEP are required to add `python_requires` to `setup.cfg` or `setup.py`, or the equivalent setting for other PEP 517 build systems.
-    - Pip tries to install the latest package, but checks `python_required`.
-If it fails, it tries the next oldest version, until it finds one that matches.
+    - Pip tries to install the latest package, but checks `python_requires`.
+If it fails, it tries the next oldest version until it finds one that matches.
 Never drop a version from your CI without also changing `python_requires`.
 * After this point, packages in Scikit-HEP are recommended to drop Python 2 support for all future versions, starting immediately (unless they have not reached the 1.0 status yet).
 * New packages introduced into Scikit-HEP are *not required* to have a Python 2 compatible release.